Freeze, Melt: Release and promotion

 On 8 May 2020, Cut Copy released the single "Love Is All We Share".
 It was followed by the second single, "Cold Water", on 26 June 2020, along with the announcement of the album release.
 The third single preceding the album, "Like Breaking Glass", was released on 5 August 2020.
 All songs from the album were accompanied by visualisers created by Takeshi Murata and Christopher Rutledge.

 In August, the band announced a tour in Europe for spring 2021.

 Reception

 Freeze, Melt received mixed to favourable reviews from professional music critics upon its initial release.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received an average score of 69, based on 8 reviews, indicating "generally favorable reviews".
 At AnyDecentMusic?, it scored 6.4 out of 10 points.

 In a positive review for AllMusic, Tim Sendra acclaimed Freeze, Melt as Cut Copy's "most inward looking and sparsely constructed work to date" and "a daring move for the band".
 Writing for Clash magazine, Josh Crowe concluded that it is "as meticulous as it is melancholy, which is what makes it so profoundly personal and universal at the same time".
 In a more critical review in the Slant Magazine, the album was described as "intriguingly knotty but a bit self-defeating".

 Track listing

+Personnel

+Credits adapted from the album's liner notes.